mozilla/pkipolicy/rootstore/policy.md

 through a public process.

-We will not charge any fees to have a CA’s certificate(s) included in Mozilla's root program.
+We will not charge any fees to have a CA’s certificate(s) included in Mozilla's root store.

-We reserve the right to not include certificates from a particular CA operator in our root program.
+We reserve the right to not include certificates from a particular CA operator in our root store.
 This includes (but is not limited to) cases where we believe that a CA operator has caused undue risks to users’ security, e.g. by knowingly issuing certificates without the knowledge of the entities whose information is referenced in those certificates ('MITM certificates').